Meet Alex Iglecia, MA

 Former Designer, Engineer, Teacher & Trainer

-Alex began teaching pragmatic self defense to adults when he was 15, and has been passionate about helping people trust who they are and feel empowered ever since.
-These themes of freedom and communion with self and other have been the driving force in many of his past projects and adventures in engineering, yoga, yoga teacher training, marketing, coaching and his latest creations.
+I began teaching pragmatic self defense to adults when I was 15, and has been passionate about helping people trust who they are and feel empowered ever since.
+These themes of freedom and communion with self and other have been the driving force in many of my projects and adventures in engineering, yoga, yoga teacher training, marketing, coaching and his latest creations.

 Imua: Let’s Move Forward

 What will contribute to a greater world?